 11. Coconut Oil to Beautify Skin and Hair

-Coconut oil nourishes your hair and skin, and is suggested to be used to treat oily and acne-prone skin.
+Coconut oil nourishes your hair and skin and is suggested to be used to treat oily and acne-prone skin.
 Coconut oil makes skin beautifully moisturized and helps fight against aging with its several properties.
-Meanwhile, the antibacterial and antifungal properties of coconut protect the scalp from dandruff and itchiness, and promote hair growth.
+Meanwhile, the antibacterial and antifungal properties of coconut protect the scalp from dandruff and itchiness and promote hair growth.
 Coconut also contains Vitamin K and iron to make hair strong and shiny.

 12. Berries are High in Antioxidants

-Strawberries, blueberries, blackberries, and raspberries are great sources of collagen production promoting vitamin C. Similarly, raspberries and blackberries contain a small amount of vitamin A. Both vitamins A and C act as antioxidants, which protect your skin cells from the damage of free radicals.
+Strawberries, blueberries, blackberries, and raspberries are excellent sources of collagen production promoting vitamin C. Similarly, raspberries and blackberries contain a small amount of vitamin A. Both vitamins A and C act as antioxidants, which protect your skin cells from the damage of free radicals.
 These things contribute to the aging of your skin.

 13. Carrots Give a Natural Glow